-Hearing audio coming out of nowhere is one of the most annoying things to face.
+Hearing audio from nowhere is one of the most annoying things to face.
 It usually happens when a website starts playing a video and users don’t have a clue from where it is coming.
 In Google Chrome, to stop the audio, you need to right-click on the browser tab and click Mute Site or Unmute Site.
 It is cumbersome, and that’s where the Tab Audio Muting feature helps.
 This post will guide you on how you can enable Tab Audio Muting in Google Chrome.

 What Is Tab Audio Muting?

 Tab audio muting or Tab audio muting UI control allows users to instantly mute a tab where audio can be heard.
 Every time a website plays audio, a speaker icon appears on that tab.
-This feature helps to rapidly mute or unmutes a tab by clicking on the speaker icon (audio indication) directly on the tab rather than right-clicking on the tab and selecting to mute or unmute a site.
+This feature helps to quickly mute or unmutes a tab by clicking on the speaker icon (audio indication) directly on the tab rather than right-clicking on the tab and selecting to mute or unmute a site.

 How to enable Tab Audio Muting in Google Chrome